 We do everything for our mental health support to be tangible and practical: we make sure we have an executive sponsor, a project manager and SMEs including an in-house MHFA instructor.
 We publish our own Mental Health Guidelines for Australia, New Zealand and Singapore and a contact list of appointed MHFA officers on our Intranet for good measure.

 First aid comes first – that’s why we address mental health with our participants at the first opportunity.
 In the first 24 hours of redeployment or redundancy notification, our team reaches out to participants and checks the wellbeing and mental health of the person.
-Once in a program, our qualified coaches support our participants holistically through career transition and that includes wellbeing as a key area impacted by change.
+Once in a program, our qualified coaches support our participants holistically through career transitioning and development solutions, and that includes wellbeing as a key area impacted by change.

 We take mental health seriously and we want our clients to know.
 But this is more than a marketing differentiator.
-Weaving mental wellbeing in our pre-change programs means that we can protect our client’s brand by decreasing the risks of mental health incidents, improving their NPS and alumni sentiment rating while setting their projects up for success and ultimately providing cost-neutral outplacement.
+Weaving mental wellbeing into our pre-change support programs means that we can protect our client’s employer brand by decreasing the risks of mental health incidents, improving their NPS and alumni sentiment rating while setting their projects up for success and ultimately providing cost-neutral outplacement solutions.
 With a focus on mental health and wellbeing right from the start, many of our clients experienced outcomes beyond their expectations.

 Our programs have an overall satisfaction average of 98% and we know of several lives saved.